BLOG

 Corn removes significant amounts of boron from the soil each year.
 The first signs of boron deficiency include irregular distribution of kernels and a general reduction in growth.
 This is due to poorly developed tassels and silks.
 Tassels are needed to pollinate the corn silks.
 Each silk is attached to one kernel of corn.
 When silks are not pollinated they will not produce a kernel.

-Severe boron deficiency results in short bent cobs of corn with under-developed tips and very poor kernel development.
+Severe boron deficiency in corn results in short bent cobs of corn with under-developed tips and very poor kernel development.
 Yellow or white spots develop between the veins on young leaves, and the spots often coalesce forming streaks.
 These streaks, which may be waxy and raised from the leaf surface, do not normally develop on fully grown leaves.
 The leaf tips may be curled.
 There is also a shortening of the internodes and often the young leaves fail to open.

 U.S. Borax field trials: Corn